These are some of the standard closing costs when purchasing property:

 Houses: The property must have sufficient fire insurance.
 Condominiums: the Condo Board is responsible for adequate Fire Insurance.
 For both you are responsible for your own Contents Insurance.

 Life and Disability Insurance: You do not want to leave your largest asset and debt unsecured in case of death, illness or disability.
-All are equally important and will be reviewed in more detail with your approval.
+All are equally important and will be offered to you with your approval.
 The amount will depend on age, amount, health and policy.
-Example: In 2013 I attained a $400,000 life policy (term to 65) when I was 38years old and in good health.
-I pay $38/month.

 Purchasing a House: